stett/stett.github.io/_drafts/2017-10-10-tetrahedral-mesh-island-detection.md

 Tetrahedron indexes will also change.
 The same index-mapping method is used to update tetrahedron neighbors in the new mesh.

 Each of the traversal/island removal phases has a complexity of `O(N)` where `N` is the number of nodes.
+If `M` elements are deleted, then in the worst case `N*M*4` islands might be generated, so complete island separation has a complexity of `O(N*M)`.

+## Summary ##

+The main purpose of this approach is to keep connected tetrahedral mesh data contiguous in memory.

+There are faster ways to split tetrahedral meshes (for example, keeping a node pool instead of allowing a single mesh to "own" its nodes' memory, and adding an inverted node-tetrahedron relationship).

+However, the method I described here will result in a memory layout which is close to ideal for doing per-mesh calculations such as those which are optimal in FEM techniques.
+Furthermore, mesh breakage will not happen at every frame, but stress calculations will.